-The first step is to get on a Bidders List, a record of vendors who supply the goods and services we often need.
-Vendors may register online or by contacting the IndyGo purchasing department and requesting an application.
+The first step is to get on a Bidders List, a record of vendors who supply the goods and services we often need, by registering online.

 Please note that even though your firm's name is placed on a Bidders List, there is no guarantee you'll automatically receive a solicitation to bid every time the kinds of goods or services you provide are needed.

 To reach as many potential vendors as possible, IndyGo uses several different ways of announcing bid opportunities.